 to give any notice required to be given pursuant to this Agreement (other than a notice via OATIS where OATIS is affected by such Force Majeure Event),

-provided that the Interconnected Party shall be relieved of its obligation to pay the relevant Interconnection Fee and the Odorisation Fee (if any) that that affects that Receipt Point, to a level which First Gas determines is proportionate with the duration and extent of the Force Majeure Event.
+provided that the Interconnected Party shall be relieved of its obligation to pay any Interconnection Fee and Odorisation Fee to the extent that the Interconnected Party is unable to inject Gas at the relevant Receipt Point on account of that Force Majeure Event (as determined by First Gas).

-If either Party seeks relief under section 15.1, that Party shall, upon the occurrence of any such failure due to a Force Majeure Event:
+If an Affected Party seeks relief under section 15.1, that Party shall, upon the occurrence of any failure due to a Force Majeure Event:

-as soon as reasonably practicable but in any event within 48 hours give notice to the other Party of the occurrence of the event or circumstance claimed to be a Force Majeure Event and provide to the other Party full particulars relating to the event or circumstance and the cause of such failure.
-Such notice shall also contain an estimate of the period of time required to remedy such failure;
+as soon as reasonably practicable but in any event within 48 hours give notice to the other Party of the occurrence of the event or circumstance claimed to be a Force Majeure Event and provide to the other Party full particulars relating to the event or circumstance and the cause of that failure.
+The notice shall also contain an estimate of the period of time required to remedy such failure;

 render the other Party reasonable opportunity and assistance to examine and investigate the event or circumstance and the matters which caused the event or circumstance and failure;

-as quickly as reasonably practicable, use due diligence and take all reasonable steps which may be necessary to rectify, remedy, shorten or mitigate the circumstances giving rise to Force Majeure Event so as to minimise any Loss or other effects of the suspension of obligations suffered or incurred, or likely to be suffered or incurred by the Party; and
+as quickly as reasonably practicable, use due diligence and take all reasonable steps to rectify, remedy, shorten or mitigate the circumstances giving rise to the Force Majeure Event so as to minimise any Loss or other effects of the suspension of obligations suffered or incurred, or likely to be suffered or incurred by the Party; and

 give notice as soon as reasonably practicable, but in any event within 48 hours to the other Party upon termination of the Force Majeure Event.